Infineon/getstarted-optiga-trust-m/README.md

 ## Summary
 In this guide you may find the following steps:
-* How to import this project into the DAVE™ IDE
+* How to import this project into the respective IDE
 * How to build the software and flash the development board (described below)
-* How to run shell user interface
 * How to debug and run examples for all Tool Box functions
 * Follow the guide [here](https://github.com/Infineon/getstarted-optiga-trust-m/wiki#debug-optiga-trust-m-example-application-project-with-dave) to import and compile in Dave